Amartya Sen

-Amartya Kumar Sen (/bn/; born 3 November 1933) is an Indian American economist and philosopher.
+Amartya Kumar Sen (/bn/; born 3 November 1933) is an Indian economist and philosopher.
 Sen has taught and worked in England and the United States since 1972.
-In 1998, Sen received the Nobel Prize in Economic Sciences for his contributions to welfare economics.
-He has also made major scholarly contributions to social choice theory, economic and social justice, economic theories of famines, decision theory, development economics, public health, and the measures of well-being of countries.
+In 1998, he received the Nobel Prize in Economic Sciences for his contributions to welfare economics.
+He has also made major contributions to social choice theory, economic and social justice, economic theories of famines, decision theory, development economics, public health, and the measures of well-being of countries.

-Sen is currently the Thomas W. Lamont University Professor, and Professor of Economics and Philosophy, at Harvard University.
-He previously served as Master of Trinity College at the University of Cambridge.
+Sen is currently the Thomas W. Lamont University Professor, and professor of economics and philosophy, at Harvard University.
+He previously served as master of Trinity College at the University of Cambridge.
 In 1999, he received India's highest civilian honour, Bharat Ratna, for his contribution to welfare economics.
 The German Publishers and Booksellers Association awarded him the 2020 Peace Prize of the German Book Trade for his pioneering scholarship addressing issues of global justice and combating social inequality in education and healthcare.